SandraCoburn/microservicesReact/README.md

 - Post service
   - Create a Post
   - List all Posts
-- Comment service
-  - Create a comment (asynchronous communication with List all posts)
-  - List all comments (Tied to posts by user)

 | Post Services |        |                 |                    |
 | ------------- | ------ | --------------- | ------------------ |